-badges;20 credit card numbers;21 e-Bay accounts;22 and Medicare reimbursement claims.23 However, the Ninth Circuit has found that the production of fraudulent tax returns does not constitute another "means of identification."24
+information; police badges; credit card numbers; e-Bay accounts; and Medicare reimbursement claims.
+However, the Ninth Circuit has found that the production of fraudulent tax returns does not constitute another "means of identification."

-In addition to determining what constitutes a "means of identification" in the context of identity theft cases, courts also have considered the scope of the definition of "victim" provided in Application Note 4(E)(ii) to §2B1.1.
-More specifically, courts have considered what is required for a defendant to have used an individual's means of identification.25 Courts have held that the mere acquisition and possession of a means of identification does not qualify as using that means of identification for the purposes of §2B1.1.26 "A defendant only 'uses' another person's means of identification ... if the defendant 'actively employ[s]' that person's identification in the furtherance of some 'criminal goal.'
+In addition to determining what constitutes a "means of identification" in the context of identity theft cases, courts also have considered the scope of the definition of "victim" provided in Application Note 4(E)(ii) to §2B1.1: "any individual whose means of identification was used unlawfully or without authority."
+More specifically, courts have considered what is required for a defendant to have used an individual's means of identification.
+Courts have held that the mere acquisition and possession of a means of identification does not qualify as using that means of identification for the purposes of §2B1.1.26 "A defendant only 'uses' another person's means of identification . . . if the defendant 'actively employ[s]' that person's identification in the furtherance of some 'criminal goal.'
 "27

-For example, the Eleventh Circuit held that a district court erred in applying a 4level enhancement pursuant to §2B1.1(b)(2)(B) based on the fact that the defendant, a doctor's office assistant, obtained and sold 141 patients' means of identification to a coconspirator.28 The district court had found that the unlawful or unauthorized transfer or sale of the patients' identifying information, without more, qualified as "use."29 Accordingly, it applied the enhancement based on all 141 patients even though the government had only presented evidence that 12 patients' information had been used to obtain fraudulent credit
+For example, the Eleventh Circuit held that a district court erred in applying a 4-level enhancement pursuant to §2B1.1(b)(2)(B) based on the fact that the defendant, a doctor's office assistant, obtained and sold 141 patients' means of identification to a co-conspirator.
+The district court had found that the unlawful or unauthorized transfer or sale of the patients' identifying information, without more, qualified as "use."
+Accordingly, it applied the enhancement based on all 141 patients even though the government had only